 [Photo Credit: Steve Fecht for General Motors]

-AchieveIt is the platform that large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
-Too many great ideas never quite make it across the finish line, because there’s no real way to keep everyone on course and keep everything on track.
-What does it take to actually guide these initiatives all the way through to completion?
+AchieveIt is the platform large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
+Too many great ideas never quite make it across the finish line because there’s no real way to keep everyone on course and keep everything on track.
+What does it take to guide these initiatives through to completion?
 You’ve got to:

-- Get everything in view – so you can see what’s happening with every initiative, at every level, from the enterprise to the individual, in real time.
+- Get everything in view: So you can see what’s happening with every initiative, at every level, from the enterprise to the individual, in real time.

-- Get everyone engaged – with an easy-to-use platform that connects your organization from the executive leadership to the project teams, keeping everyone accountable and on the same page.
+- Get everyone engaged: With an easy-to-use platform that connects your organization from the executive leadership to the project teams, keeping everyone accountable and on the same page.

-- Get every possible advantage – not only because you have the premier platform in this space, but because you can draw on the experience and best practices of our execution experts.
+- Get every possible advantage: Because you have the premier platform in this space, and you can draw on the experience and best practices of our execution experts.

 A majority of strategic initiatives fail to meet their expected outcomes.
 Why?
 Because current strategy execution processes are broken.
 Collecting updates is manual and takes weeks.
 Information often crosses teams and systems, leading to missing context and no qualitative feedback.
 With reporting done in silos, it’s up to you to make decisions on limited information.

 Once accurate information is finally available, it’s time to start over again.
 So, where does that leave you?
 Often with more questions than answers.
 That’s why AchieveIt was created — to make accomplishing plans and goals easy.